JohnGiorgi/seq2rel-ds/README.md

 ## Usage

-Installing this package gives you access to simple `seq2rel-ds` command line tool.
+Installing this package gives you access to a simple command-line tool, `seq2rel-ds`.
 To see the list of available commands, run:

 ```bash
 seq2rel-ds --help